-Mustard isn’t one of those condiments that I tend to think that much about.
-Don’t get me wrong, I love a good grainy mustard but I never thought too much about how it was made until I read Homemade Condiments: Artisan Recipes Using Fresh, Natural Ingredients by Jessica Harlan.
+Mustard isn’t one of those condiments that I tend to think much about.
+Don’t get me wrong, I love a good grainy mustard but I never thought about how it was made until I read Homemade Condiments: Artisan Recipes Using Fresh, Natural Ingredients by Jessica Harlan.

 Beer and mustard have a natural affinity and porter, with its hoppy flavor and slight sweetness, is a particularly good match.
 If you like this recipe, try experimenting with other kinds of flavorful beers to get different results.